Dinozar1/Dinozar1/README.md

 * React/React Native
 * PostgreSQL/MySQL
 * AWS.
-<br> I love building innovative projects and exploring the exciting world of technology.

 ## About Me
 🎓 I'm a 20-year-old graduate from an IT high school.<br>